miku86/notes/dom-enlightment.md

 ## 4.6 Verify an element will be selected using matches()

 Using the `matches()` method we can determine if an element will match a selector string.
-For example say we want to determine if an <li> is the first child element of a <ul>.

 `document.querySelector('li').matches('li:first-child'); // true`